pooja335/text-frequency/README.md

 # Word Frequency

 ## Summary
 This app accepts a text document from the user, counts how often each word is used in it, and reports the top 25 most frequently used.
 Words with the same root word (for example: talk, talks, talked) are counted as the same word.
-For a more information, see <link>Stemming Rules.
+For a more information, see [Stemming Rules](https://github.com/pooja335/word-frequency#stemming-rules).

 ## Requirements
+- Node >= 4

 ## Instructions
-View the app at pooja335.github.io/word-frequency
+View the app at [pooja335.github.io/word-frequency/](pooja335.github.io/word-frequency/)

 To run the unit tests:

 1. Download or clone this repository
 2. `npm install`
 3. `npm test`